Icebergs floating in Jokulsarlon Glacier Lagoon in Iceland.

 Absolutely a must if you visit any sites that are not right by the parking lot and of course for hikes.
 It will hold your spare layers/jackets (that you should always have with you), snacks, drinks etc.

-The kids have smaller backpacks: Kailas Hiking Backpack 26 L, less expensive but just as comfortable to hike with.
+The kids have smaller, 26 L Kailas Hiking Backpacks, less expensive but just as comfortable to hike with.
 Sadly, that company doesn’t make larger sizes.
-The Gregory backpacks fit in a 25” suitcase and the Kailas packs easily fit in carry-on sizers at the airport.

 Backpack rain cover: